 A personal injury claim refers to a person’s right to seek a civil remedy, or compensation, for the conduct that resulted in injury.

-Understanding the various exceptions and the ins and outs of the statute of limitations for Kentucky personal injury is an important step to seeking damages.
+Understanding the various exceptions and the ins and outs of the Kentucky personal injury statute of limitations is an important step to seeking damages.
 You need an experienced lawyer to perform this analysis.
-If you do not bring forth a case before the statute of limitations expires, you may lose your chance to make a recovery.
+If you do not bring forth a case before the Kentucky personal injury statute of limitations expires, you may lose your chance to make a recovery.

 The general statute of limitations, or time limit for bringing a legal action for personal injury is one year in Kentucky.
 Whether your case is one of negligence, strict liability or intentional harm, this deadline is the same.